Monika takes us to the City of Smiles and shares all the best things to do in Aarhus Denmark.

 There was plenty of local cuisine on offer, ranging from smorrebrod to open-faced seafood sandwiches, to frikadeller (meatballs); all served with a delicious dip called Remoulade, which is quite like tartar sauce with a slightly sweetish taste from the addition of sweet pickles!

-Another interesting visit in Aarhus is the Den Gamle By, an open-air museum showcasing Danish life in the past.
-What gives this museum its distinctive appeal, is its Old World charm, wherein you can experience the neighbourhood in Hans Christian Andersen’s days.
+Another of the top things to do in Aarhus is the Den Gamle By, an open-air museum showcasing Danish life in the past.
+What gives this museum its distinctive appeal is its Old World charm where you can experience the neighbourhood in Hans Christian Andersen’s days.
 Sadly, we couldn’t do this museum, since we were just visiting for the weekend.
 (Sounds like a good excuse to plan a trip to Aarhus again.)

-Aarhus also boasts the largest music school in the country, wherein children and adults can learn to sing and also playing instruments.
+Aarhus also boasts the largest music school in the country, where children and adults can learn to sing and play instruments.
 The Latin Quarter, well known for its cafes and a spirited atmosphere, is also worth a visit.

 While in Aarhus, don’t forget to visit the original Legoland, in Billund.
 Billund has the second busiest airport in Denmark and is a little more than 100 kilometres from Aarhus.
 The Legoland Park, in Billund, has something for everyone: an aquarium, rides, and water splashes.
 There are miniature replicas of many Danish and international attractions, all made from Lego.
 There are 3D film shows and games teaching kids about traffic lights and rules.
 There is plenty to keep children and their parents amused.

 While in Denmark, don’t forget to buy a souvenir from Illums Bolighus, an excellent representation of the sleekness and austere nature of the Danish design.